News Alert: Addinex Awarded $260K Grant from the CDC

 Co-Founder & CEO

-Jay is a Wall Street veteran who has invested over $1 billion in small and mid-sized businesses.
+Jay is a Wall Street veteran who has invested $1 billion in small and mid-sized businesses.
 He has managed private investment businesses for Merrill Lynch, a $1 billion private equity firm, and a venture-backed finance company.
-Mr. Schiff holds a BA in Economics from Cornell University and an MBA in Finance from NYU.
+Jay holds a BA in Economics from Cornell University and an MBA in Finance and MS in Accounting from NYU.

 Stan Roslyakov